eppeters/conwayslife/README.md

 Project Status
 --------------

-This project is currently in the design stage.
-To see how that's going, read initialDesign.odt.
+This project has moved past the design stage (see initialDesign.odt for the design).
+It is now in the implementation stage.